Updated: Jul 9

 “I tend to highlight black boy joy, and issues within the black community such as mental illness and police brutality.
 It’s important for me to stay relevant with what is going on in the world around us,” said Erby.

-She has a dream of possible owning an art gallery to increase the platform for art in the community.
+She has a dream of owning an art gallery to create space for herself and other artists, which will continue her life‘s work of broadening the platform for community based art.

 “I want Black men and women to be visible I want them to see a piece of artwork and say they looks like me or I’ve experienced this," said Erby.
 "When it’s all said and done if black people can feel represented by my work then I’ll be happy."